Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

   * ### Difficulty Section

-    * After the user has entered their name and clicked the next button on the home page, they will then be directed to this page where they can select a difficulty.
+    * After the player has entered their name and clicked the next button on the home page, they will then be directed to this page where they can select a difficulty.
+    * The name that the player entered on the home page will be saved as a variable and used throughout the quiz to display personal messages.
     * The quiz has 3 difficulty levels to choose from.
 Selecting easy will give 10 points per correct answers, medium will give 20 points per correct answer and hard will give 40 points per correct answer.<br /><br />

 <details><summary><b>Desktop Difficulty Image</b></summary>